benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-15-generic-unification-with-sawmill.md

 * Leaf nodes with no children
 * Matching a pair of terms

 Abstracting over these concepts should allow us to implement unification once and for all, without depending on the specifics of Prolog's terms.
+Don't solve one problem.
+Solve them all!

 Sawmill's core `IRewritable` interface is a generic way of looking at tree-shaped terms with children.
 The only concepts we need to add on top of `IRewritable` are _variables_ and _matching_.